 Employers must undertake a Display Screen Equipment (DSE) workstation assessment for 'users' (ie those who use DSE as part of their daily work, continuously for an hour or more), reduce risks, including making sure staff take breaks from DSE work and do something different, and provide training and information.

-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013

 The Health and Safety (First-Aid) Regulations 1981/917

-The First-Aid Regulations obligate employers to make provision for first-aid and inform staff of the arrangements made in connection with first-aid.
+The First-Aid Regulations obligate employers to make provisions for first-aid and inform staff of the arrangements made in connection with first-aid.